The Impact of Congestion and Dedicated Lanes on On-Demand Multimodal Transit Systems: Introduction

-Case studies in Canberra, Australia \citep{maheo2019benders}, Ann Arbor, Michigan \citep{basciftci2020bilevel,BasciftciVanHentenryck2022-CapturingTravelMode,AuadVanHentenryck2022-RidesharingFleetSizing}, and Atlanta, Georgia \citep{dalmeijer2020transfer,auad2021resiliency,GuanEtAl2022-HeuristicAlgorithmsIntegrating} demonstrate that ODMTS may simultaneously improve travel time, reduce system cost, and attract new passengers compared to the existing systems.
+Case studies in Canberra, Australia \citep{maheo2019benders}, Ann Arbor, Michigan \citep{basciftci2020bilevel,BasciftciVanHentenryck2022-CapturingTravelMode,AuadVanHentenryck2022-RidesharingFleetSizing}, and Atlanta, Georgia (\citet{dalmeijer2020transfer,auad2021resiliency,GuanEtAl2022-HeuristicAlgorithmsIntegrating}; \citet{Vanhentenryck2023reach}) demonstrate that ODMTS may simultaneously improve travel time, reduce system cost, and attract new passengers compared to the existing systems.
 Those benefits are shown for an ideal world without traffic congestion, and this paper hypothesizes that the advantages of ODMTS can be even more pronounced in the real world.
 By the very nature of ODMTS, shuttle trips are inherently local and minimally affected by traffic.
-Buses are only used to serve high-density corridors, making it even more attractive to implement DBLs for ODMTS than for a traditional system.
+Furthermore, buses are only used to serve high-density corridors, making DBLs for ODMTS potentially more impactful than for a traditional system.

-This paper studies the effect of congestion on ODMTS and confirms with a case study that DBLs may significantly increase rider adoption.
+A case study is conducted to fill the critical gap in understanding the impact of congestion on ODMTS.
+Furthermore, it is shown that DBLs may lead to significantly increased rider adoption.
 The case study focuses on traffic from Gwinnett Country to the city of Atlanta, both in the Metro Atlanta Area (Georgia, USA).
 Gwinnett County is the second-most populated county in Georgia, with close to a million residents \citep{CensusBureau2021-AnnualEstimatesResident}.
 Many of these residents work in Atlanta and drive the Interstate 85 (I-85) for their commute, creating significant traffic.
 Figure~\ref{fig:gdot_sensors} summarizes Average Traffic Volume (ATV) from continuous count stations along I-85 \citep{GDT2022-TrafficAnalysisData}.
 When driving south from Gwinnett to Atlanta, the ATV more than doubles on the highlighted section, which shows the importance of this highway and the high potential for congestion.
 Table~\ref{tab:google_maps_info} uses data from Google Maps to demonstrates the enormous potential of DBLs to reduce travel time on I-85.
 The table compares rush hour travel time to free flow travel time for both the full segment and for the highlighted segment.
 It can be seen that a DBL may save commuters from Gwinnett up to 61 minutes every morning.